 As soon as you enter the web application the first thing you see is the Explore section.
 We have a map full of routes made by users with their Polar M400 or Polar V800.
 It can be useful if you search in your area, not only to find the routes of friends, but also to find routes to save as favorites to make, or to try to improve the time to make it.

-Our timeline can be found in the Channel section, where you can find all our activities in chronological order, as well as those of our friends.
-You can write comments or click on Analyze to enter the activity.
+Our timeline is located in the Channel section.
+Here we find all our activities chronologically, as well as those of our friends.
+We can write comments or click on Analyze to enter the activity.

-This is the information of the activity that you will find when you click on Analyze.
-A global summary at the top, the map of where we have run and the typical graphs of rhythm, heart rate and altitude.
-From here it is also possible to download both the route (in GPX file) and the training (to a TCX file), which you can then upload to any other platform that supports this type of file.
-To do this you only have to click on "Export Session".
+This is the activity information you will find when you click on Analyze.
+A global summary at the top, the map of where we have run and the typical graphs of pace, heart rate and altitude.
+From here it is also possible to download both the route (as a GPX file) and the training (as a TCX file), which podrás can then upload to any other platform that supports this type of file.
+To do so, just click on "Export Session".

 In the previous image you can see the manual lapses (those that we do by tapping the screen of the Polar V800).
 But if we click on automatic lapses we can see the lapses as we have defined them previously.
 And if we have not done it, in the option of dividing in lapses you can do it in 0,5km, 1km, 2km or 5km.

-If you click on "More" at the top of the workout, not only will you expand the information about the activity, but you will also have access to edit some details, such as duration, distance and sport.
+If you click on "More" at the top of the workout, you will not only expand the activity information, but also have access to edit some details, such as duration, distance and sport.
 Or add a "feeling".

-And a rather curious option exclusive to Polar (or at least, I haven't seen it anywhere else): the "Re-live" function.
+And a rather curious option unique to Polar (or at least, I haven't seen it anywhere else).
+It is the "Back to live" function.
 Polar will generate a video with details of the route, some photos taken from Street View and all enlivened with music.
-Perfect for reliving those special training days, or the races in which you have obtained the best results.
+Perfect for reliving those special training days, or the races in which you have obtained the best result.